krmanik/Anki-xiehanzi/Create new Deck From Scratch.md

 }
 ```

-### Add your word meaning.
+### Again import your word meaning and map fields.
 If everything done correctly then you will get the following result

 ## Image - AnkiDroid
 ![Image Result](https://github.com/infinyte7/Anki-maobi/blob/master/image/result.png)